codebangkok/react/README.md

     }
 ```

-8) Create new file .babelrc
+8) Create a new file .babelrc
 ```js
 {
     "presets": [